xcart/xcart-docs/_pages/kb_en/modules/product_feeds/preparing_to_generate_feeds.md

 3. Use the drop-down boxes to select the feed categories for the products.
 4. Click **Update categories** to save the changes.

+It's also possible to import feed categories for products using the following fields:

+* **nextagId** : specify a relevant NexTag category ID
+* **shopzillaId** : specify a relevant Shopzilla category ID
+* **pricegrabberId** : specify a relevant Pricegrabber category ID
+* **ebayCommerceId** : specify a relevant shopping.com category ID
+* **googleShoppingId** : specify a relevant Google Shopping category ID

+The field value should be a category ID of a particular comparison shopping site that you can get from the comparison shopping site itself.
+An alternative way to find a category ID is to assign a category to some product in X-Cart Admin area and then export this product and check for the relevant category ID in the export file.

 ## Adjusting feed settings

 Before you generate a product feed for any of the shopping engines, you must configure the product feed settings for this specific engine.